arduino/help-center-content/content/Education and Kits/EDU General/Courses-and-projects-for-Arduino-IoT-Cloud.md

 ### Explore IoT Rev2

-Harness the power of the Arduino IoT Cloud to gather data, understand how devices communicate with each other, and which tools to use to facilitate communication.
+Harness the power of Arduino Cloud to gather data, understand how devices communicate with each other, and which tools to use to facilitate communication.
 Learn about data management, analysis, and computational thinking.

 The course can be completed using the [Arduino Explore IoT Kit Rev2](https://store.arduino.cc/products/explore-iot-kit-rev2).